keboola/website/_product/index.md

   block: ask-demo
   subheadline: No setup!
 One click and you work!
   headline: Keboola puts you in control of your data
-  content: "Bringing Data Engineering and Data Analytics together in one single platform
+  content: Bringing Data Engineering and Data Analytics together in one single platform
     that anyone can use via UI or API.
-One click managed infrastructure, data hub,all people provisioning, process automation - all in one platform.   \nML based solutions that provide predictive support, automatic data set description, one click scaffolding and much more.\n"
+One click managed infrastructure, data hub,all people provisioning, process automation - all in one platform. <br>ML based solutions that provide predictive support, automatic data set description, one click scaffolding and much more.
   ctaname: Ask for demo
 - template: article-list-two-row
   block: article-list-two-row